-Between the years of 1888 and 1913, Romeyn Beck Rough published the American Woods.
-It is an extensive catalogue, composed of 14 volumes.
+Between 1888 and 1913, Romeyn Beck Rough published the American Woods: an extensive catalogue, composed of 14 volumes.
 Each volume is a disguised box that contains a set of 25 cards, showcasing three different section cuts of species of trees found in North America, and a instructive book.
 In total, Hough catalogued 350 species.

 To do so, the author invented a machine that would cut the wood so thin that it was able to be placed between two sheets of paper, making the publication viable.

-Be it for curiosity, science, love or profit, the human activity towards the non-human has been actively destructive in the last decades, and grows everyday.
+Be it for curiosity, science, love or profit, human activity has been dramatically and growingly altering the environment.